helgituan/VIHUFinal/README.md

 ## The Assignment

 #### **Fix it!**
+✅🚫
 - Currently the game can only tell when someone wins, but not when there is a draw.
-Write a test for such function and then implement it and add that to the game.
+Write a test for such function and then implement it and add that to the game. ✅
 - Should the game be playable without the players names ?
+No ✅
 - Create a new Github repository with one eslint rule that forbids moment.
-Release that package, using Github Actions, and use that in this project.
+Release that package, using Github Actions, and use that in this project. ✅
-- There should be lint errors/warnings after applying that rule, fix it.
+- There should be lint errors/warnings after applying that rule, fix it. ✅
 - There are no unit tests.
-Add them.
+Add them. ✅
 - There are no ui integration tests.
-Add them.
+Add them. ✅
 - There are no e2e tests.
-Add them.
+Add them. ✅

 #### **Deploy it!**

 - Create a Github action that does all the checks we've been doing in previous assignments and then deploys the application using Vercel.
-Please note the checks should be done on any branch but the deployment should only happen on the `main` branch.
+Please note the checks should be done on any branch but the deployment should only happen on the `main` branch. ✅ I think
-- Add a link to the application running to this README.md file
+- Add a link to the application running to this README.md file 🚫 not sure what this means

 #### **Monitor it!**

-- Add Datadog RUM (Real user monitoring) to the application.
+- Add Datadog RUM (Real user monitoring) to the application. 🚫
-- Create a dashboard to monitor the health of the application.
+- Create a dashboard to monitor the health of the application. 🚫
-- Add a screenshot of the dashboard to this README.md file
+- Add a screenshot of the dashboard to this README.md file 🚫

 ---